Skip to content

 results.append(item_dict)

-return list(unique_dates), results
+return sorted(list(unique_dates)), results

 get_data